Oscars 2019: How to stream online, start time, nominees, red carpet, predictions and more

 Where can I stream the red carpet?

 The earlier red carpet proceedings will be streamed live on Twitter.
 You can watch by following the Academy Awards official Twitter account here.
-Sister site Entertainment Tonight Online and as usual the E network, available on many live TV streaming services, will have Oscars pre-coverage all day Sunday, with E's red carpet coverage beginning at 5 p.m.
-ET.
+Sister site Entertainment Tonight Online and as usual the E network, available on many live TV streaming services, will have Oscars pre-coverage all day Sunday, with E's red carpet coverage beginning at 2 p.m.
+PT.

 Who are the nominees?